pbearne/performance/plugins/optimization-detective/readme.txt

 } );
 `

-During development, this can be useful to set to zero:
+During development, this can be useful to set to zero so that you don't have to wait for new URL Metrics to be requested when engineering a new optimization:

 `
 <?php